Adam-Weiss/ovirt-site/source/feature/feature-template.html.md

 #### Entity Description

-New entities and changes in existing entities.
+spesfy New entities and changes in existing entities.

 #### CRUD